Healthcare Transformation Awards

 You can nominate a person or organization for a Healthcare Transformation Award here.

-Four Healthcare Transformation Awards were given to individuals or organizations that made significant contributions to transforming health care in their communities when The Alliance held its 30th Annual Fall Symposium and Business Meeting on Oct.
-1, 2020.
-(The Alliance decided to forgo the Healthcare Transformation Awards in 2021 due to receiving few submissions that met the award’s high standards.)
+Two Healthcare Transformation Awards were given to individuals or organizations that made significant contributions to transforming health care in their communities when The Alliance held its 32nd Annual Fall Symposium and Business Meeting on Oct.
+25, 2022.

 - Gundersen Health System